poiyomi/PoiyomiDocs/docs/shading/rim-lighting.md

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-Controls the width of the rim lighting.
+Controls the width of the Rim Lighting.
 Affects how far from the edge (or center) the rim extends.

-### Sharpness
+### Blur

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-Controls the sharpness of the transition between minimum and maximum rim lighting.
-At `0`, the rim will be a gradual transition, with the maximum color only present at the very outer edge.
-As **Rim Sharpness** increases, the maximum color extends further toward the edge as defined by the [Rim Width](#width).
-At `1`, there is a sharp transition between no rim lighting and rim lighting.
+Controls the amount of Blur to apply the edge of the Rim Lighting.
+The higher the value, the higher the Blurriness of the edge.

+This value was previously `Sharpness` in 9.3 versions and older, but was replaced because it was way more limited than it's intended functionality.

 ### Rim Power

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 10.0`

 Controls how intense the Rim Lighting has an effect.

+### Linear

+- `Type`: <PropertyIcon name="floatrange" />**Toggle**

+Switches to more linear blending on the Rim Lighting.

 ### Normal Strength